pk910/dynamic-ssz/README.md

 - **Hybrid Efficiency**: Balances the efficiency of static processing with the flexibility of dynamic handling, optimizing performance where possible.
 - **Developer-Friendly**: Simplifies the handling of SSZ data for developers by abstracting the complexity of dynamic data processing.
 - **General Purpose**: Works with any Go types that follow SSZ serialization rules, making it suitable for various applications beyond blockchain.
+- **Memory-Efficient Streaming**: New streaming methods enable processing of large data structures with constant memory usage, ideal for resource-constrained environments.

 ## Installation